rexjoseph/parallel/README.md

 # Parallel AI API

-Paralle AI is the first product from the team at Undercode UI showing an advanced legal assistance with our in-house API models and OpenAI's models built using Next.js, TypeScript, Tailwind and CSS.
+Parallel AI is the first product from the team at Undercode UI showing an advanced legal assistance with our in-house API models and OpenAI's models built using Next.js, TypeScript, Tailwind and CSS.

 ![Parallel AI](./public/app-preview.png)